 As described in Note 1: Description of Business and Significant Accounting Policies, and as further described below, in November 2023, the Company determined that it was necessary to re-evaluate its application of standalone selling price under Topic 606.
 The Company concluded that its application of Topic 606 related to standalone selling price was inconsistent with the generally accepted application of the guidance.
 The Company's management reperformed the determination of standalone selling price with the support of external advisors, and the resulting calculations have been applied to the revenue allocations in the fiscal years ended March 31, 2024, March 31, 2023 and March 31, 2022.
 The Company additionally identified contractual terms contained within outstanding warrant agreements issued to its prior and current lenders in 2018, 2020 and 2023, which required further evaluation under Topic 815.
-After consulting with external advisors and has restated them as a liability.
+After consulting with external advisors and completing an extensive review process, management concluded that the classification of warrants as equity was not consistent with Topic 815 and has restated them as a liability.
 This also resulted in the requirement to account for the change in the fair value of the warrants through the Statement of Operations.
-As a result of these errors, the Company is restating the financial statements for the years ended March 31, 2022.
+As a result of these errors, the Company is restating the financial statements for the years ended March 31, 2023 and 2022.